 Virtual Book/Product Tours

 Any time an author gets to talk about his or her

 book without being physically present, but doing it via phone or webcast, can be considered a “virtual book

-An author can be interviewed on one or
+An author can or

 more podcasts, for instance, and that can be considered a “virtual book tour.”